Keep all of your citations in one safe place

 Since the citation has two titles included (the title of the film and the title of the website), the title of the film is placed in quotation marks and the title of the website is in italics.

 The most basic MLA format citation for a radio/TV program consists of the individuals responsible for the creation of the episode (if they're important to your research), the episode title, program/series name, broadcasting network or publisher, the original broadcast date, and the URL.

 "The Highlights of 100."
 Seinfeld, NBC, 2 Feb.
 1995.

-If your research focuses on a specific individual from the tv or radio broadcast, include their name at the beginning of the citation, in the author position.
+If your research focuses on a specific individual from a TV or radio broadcast, include their name at the beginning of the citation in the author position.

 If relevant, you may also choose to include the names of personnel involved with the program.
 Depending if the personnel are relevant to the specific episode or the series as a whole, place the personnel names after the program/series name.
 You may cite narrator(s) preceded by "narrated by", writer(s) preceded by "written by", directors preceded by "directed by", performer(s) preceded by "performance by", and/or producer(s) preceded by "produced by" and then the individual names.
 Include as many individuals as you like.
 Write these personnel names in normal order --- do not reverse the first and last names.

 "The Highlights of 100."
 Seinfeld, directed by Andy Ackerman, written by Peter Mehlman, NBC, 2 Feb.
 1995.